Pixelated-man/CPU-Scheduler-Console/README.md

 - Hardcode small test process sets inside the `Program.cs`
 - Or modify the console to accept runtime user input (optional enhancement).

-Sample test input included below.

-## Notes
-- Project developed from scratch (no use of provided GUI starter code).
-- Report generated using LaTeX as required.

 ## License
 MIT License